AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 .. sidebar:: In Progress Features

-    - GPU based methods to evaluate solar radiation pressure forces and torques
     - new tutorial example scripts
     - landing dynamics force/torque effector that computes the interaction between a CAD spacecraft model and a CAD asteroid or lunar surface terrain.
     - spacecraft charging related modules
-    - support a way to do thread-safe messaging
     - automated documentation build system when code is pushed to the repo
+    - ability to add select branching to spacecraft effectors
+    - More effector and sensor fault modeling
     - `pip`-based installation and pre-compiled releases